Japanese aircraft carrier Unryū: Final voyage

 On 13 December 1944, thirty Yokosuka MXY7 Ōhka kamikaze rocket planes were loaded aboard Unryū for transport to Manila in the Philippines.
 Four days later, on 17 December 1944, Unryū departed Kure, Hiroshima escorted by the destroyers Shigure, Hinoki, and Momi under the overall command of Captain Konishi.
 Her maiden sea voyage was a vain attempt to reinforce the garrison on the island of Luzon just prior to the Allied landings there.

 On 19 December 1944, Unryū was torpedoed and sunk by the submarine USS Redfish.
 Redfish fired four torpedoes, one of which hit directly under the carrier's bridge on the starboard side at 16:35.
 The hit stopped the vessel dead in the water as it severed the main steam line, flooded two boiler rooms, started several fires and gave the ship a 3-degree list.
 Just as the carrier began to get underway, another torpedo struck at 16:50 on the starboard side abreast the forward elevator and the highly volatile forward aviation gasoline tanks.
 The resulting explosion caused the warheads of the Ohka kamikaze planes stored on the lower hangar deck to detonate and essentially blew the bow off the ship.
 The ship listed to 30 degrees very quickly and the order to abandon ship was given.
 With a 90-degree list, the ship sank bow-first to the bed of the East China Sea in just seven minutes at position 29°59′N 124°03′E. Casualties were very heavy with 1,238 officers, crewmen and passengers losing their lives.
-Only 145 men survived to be rescued by Shigure, which returned to Sasebo, Nagasaki on 22 December.
+Only 145 men survived to be rescued by Shigure, which returned to Sasebo on 22 December.
 Unryū was struck from the Navy List on 20 February 1945.